debbiswal/Tech-BITE/N/Art-1/inmemory_cache_flushing.md

 We normally use MemoryCache object to cache the data in memory for faster retrieval in WebApplication/API hosted in IIS.
 But sometimes we need to remove these all/partial cached data.

-So how to clear the cache?
+**So how to clear the cache?**
-•	Solution 1 : MemoryCache is not providing any method like Clear() , which will remove all the keys.
+* *Solution 1* : MemoryCache is not providing any method like Clear() , which will remove all the keys.
 So .. we have to loop through all the keys to remove from cache.
 This is a heavy operation , as it will block the thread , resulting increase in response time.

-•	Solution 2 :One easiest solution to remove the in-memory cache , is to do the AppPool recycle.
+* *Solution 2* :One easiest solution to remove the in-memory cache , is to do the AppPool recycle.
 AppPool recycle will clear all the memory associated with the WebApplication/API process and starts a new worker process in IIS to serve the request.

 But :